-Lastly, these sustainability campaigns rewarded customers for embracing a low-waste lifestyle and returning their old products back to the brand.
+Lastly, these Black Friday campaigns rewarded customers for embracing a low-waste lifestyle and returning their old products back to the brand.

 Industry: Fashion Campaign: Take Back Friday Rapanui used Black Friday to launch a sustainability campaign reminding customers that its t-shirts could be returned for recycling in exchange for a £5 voucher.
 They also urged their community to engage with and share their #TakeBackFriday social posts to spread their message of circularity.

 Industry: Homeware Campaign: #BuybackFriday In the weeks leading up to Black Friday, the furniture giant called on customers to return their used IKEA furniture to their local store’s Circular Hub.
 As part of this sustainability campgign, all returns received part of the item’s value back in the form of a voucher, and IKEA family members received an additional 50% extra buyback value.